On the Folklore set and Dirichlet spectrum for matrices: On the Folklore set in the Dual approximation setting

+has Hausdorff dimension bounded from below as in \eqref{eq:daset2} no matter how small $c$ is, the Dirichlet constant cannot be fixed in their work.
+So our Theorem~\ref{thm1} that permits control over the precise Dirichlet constant, at least in some interval, is new.
+We may take

 with $\Gamma$ the Euler Gamma function.
-As $\varepsilon\to 0^{+}$, we cannot hope for anything better than $n-1+\frac{1}{n+1}$ as Cheung and Chevallier~\cite{CheungChevallier} showed this as the asymptotics for the Hausdorff dimension of the larger set $Di_n(c)\supseteq FS_n(c)$.
-Hence we consider our bound to be reasonably good.
+As $c\to 0^{+}$, for the Hausdorff dimension we cannot hope for anything better than $n-1+\frac{1}{n+1}$ the value in \eqref{eq:daset2}, as Cheung and Chevallier~\cite{CheungChevallier} showed this as the asymptotics for the Hausdorff dimension of the larger set $Di_n(c)\supseteq FS_n(c)$.
+Hence we consider our bound reasonably good.
 Similar to~\cite{j1, j2} the expected increase of the Hausdorff dimension of $FS_n(c)$ as a function of $c\in[0,1]$ is not reflected in Theorem~\ref{thm1}.
+Using \cite[Proposition 1.1 and Lemma 4.9]{BerGuaMarRamVel} we infer the following corollary towards the original conjecture \cite[Problem 3.1]{BerGuaMarRamVel}.